BitcoinDesign/Guide/guide/glossary.md

 For example: `1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2`

 **Script address - [P2SH](https://en.bitcoin.it/wiki/Pay_to_script_hash){:target="_blank"}**<br/>
-P2SH, which stands for pay-to-script-hash, was defined in [BIP 13](https://github.com/bitcoin/bips/blob/master/bip-0013.mediawiki) and enables more functionality than legacy addresses.
+P2SH, which stands for pay-to-script-hash, was defined in [BIP13](https://github.com/bitcoin/bips/blob/master/bip-0013.mediawiki) and enables more functionality than legacy addresses.
 The P2SH script function is most commonly used for multisig addresses which can specify, for example, that multiple digital signatures are required to authorize the transaction.
 They are also used to enable non-native segwit transactions using a process known as P2WPKH-in-P2SH.
 This address type is widely supported and can be used to send funds to both P2PKH and Bech32 addresses.

 *Script addresses* start with the number 3 and are mixed and case sensitive. <br/>
 For example: `3J98t1WpEZ73CNmQviecrnyiWrnqRhWNLy`

 **SegWit address - [Bech32](https://en.bitcoin.it/wiki/Bech32){:target="_blank"}**<br/>
-Bech32 is the *SegWit* address format (for segregated witness), and is specified in [BIP 173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki){:target="_blank"}.
+Bech32 is the *SegWit* address format (for segregated witness), and is specified in [BIP173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki){:target="_blank"}.
 They are supported by the majority of software and hardware wallets, but a minority of exchanges.
 While most exchanges enable sending funds to bech32 addresses, they don’t enable users to receive them with this format.
 Bech32 adoption by wallet-applications and exchanges is tracked on [this page](https://en.bitcoin.it/wiki/Bech32_adoption).

 The benefits of Bech32 addresses include more resistance to input errors (they are case insensitive, and use error-correcting codes), and lower transaction fees.
 Transaction fees are based on the number of bytes in your transaction and SegWit allows to move a significant part of the transaction to a new structure called witness.
 Bytes in the witness get a 75% discount.
 How much you save depends on your transaction.
 If it involves a lot of signatures that can be moved to the witness you save more.